 It is highly unusual for wall maps of this period to survive, especially a complete set.
 Without the protection of covers, these maps were mounted on canvas and exposed to light, dirt, and other destructive factors.

-Schilder records only four complete institutional sets of this Bologna edition of Blaeu's maps, three of which lack text: Biblioteca Apostolica Vaticana, Vatican City; Royal Geographical Society, London; Società Geografica Italiana, Rome.
-The only other complete set with text was formerly in the collection of the Koninklijke Hollandsche Lloyd in Amsterdam, and is now in a private collection.
+Schilder records only four complete institutional sets of this Bologna edition of Blaeu's maps, three of which are without surrounding text panels, as here: Biblioteca Apostolica Vaticana, Vatican City; Royal Geographical Society, London; Società Geografica Italiana, Rome.